Fiserv/Commerce-Hub/docs/Resources/API-Documents/Use-Our-APIs.md

 <!--theme: success -->
 > https:// cert.api.fiservapps.com/ch/{resource}

-- Test APIs before you deploy your application to production
+- Test APIs before you deploy to production
 - View the response format of a specific API
 - Experiment, develop code and fix bugs
 - Send and cancel "test" transactions